-Amazon issues a response to Apple's "App Store" lawsuitAlex Wagner - Deputy Managing Editor, News Desk
+Amazon issues a response to Apple's "App Store" lawsuitAlex Wagner - Editorial Director of News and Content

 Last month, we saw Apple sue Amazon for using the term "Appstore" to describe their newly-created marketplace for Android apps, which it believed infringed on the name of its own App Store for iOS apps.
 Today Amazon finally issued an official response to the suit, claiming that the term "app store" is too generic to be trademarked much like Microsoft did earlier this year.
 To drive its point home, Amazon points out different instances in which Steve Jobs himself has used the term "app store" in a generic way, like in this quote from last year in which the CEO was speaking on the topic of Android fragmentation: